parisasledge-source/EventTrackerProject/README.md

 Creating 'deleteFlightTrackForm' with a submit button in the html file and creating a DELETE request in the javascript file ('DELETE', 'api/flights/') that would delete the selected flight

 Adding a function that uses the response data to present the data in the form of "Total Number of Flights" (Every time a new object is added to the list the total number of flight is increased by one and displayed with a reload of the list of all the flights)

+### Technologies used
+1. Adding java scripts to a web application
+2. Sending asynchronous requests to Java controllers with JavaScript's XMLHttpRequest
+3. Consuming and parsing JSON responses with JavaScript
+4. Building HTML with JavaScript
+5. Sending POST/PUT/DELETE requests with XMLHttpRequest

+### lessons learned/Practices
+1. Implementing full CRUD
+2. Performing all interactions with the database RESTfully
+3. Using Javascript to access data and manipulating the DOM
+4. Presenting the aggregated data in an additional format